KFI

-KFI (640 AM) is a radio station in Los Angeles, California, owned and operated by iHeartMedia, Inc. It began operations in 1922 and became one of the first high-powered, clear-channel Class A stations.
+KFI (640 AM) is a radio station in Los Angeles owned and operated by iHeartMedia, Inc. It began operations in 1922 and became one of the first high-powered, clear-channel Class A stations.
 It was the first U.S. station west of Chicago to broadcast at 50,000 watts.

 Studios and offices are in Burbank, between the Warner Bros.
 Studios and The Burbank Studios.
 The transmitter site is in La Mirada near the Artesia Boulevard exit of Interstate 5, the Santa Ana Freeway.
-By day, its signal can be heard throughout Southern California, with city-grade coverage as far as San Diego, Santa Barbara and Tijuana, and secondary coverage as far as Bakersfield and northwestern Mexico, and at times can be heard some distance into Nevada and Arizona.
+By day, its signal can be heard throughout Southern California, with city-grade coverage in San Diego, Santa Barbara and Tijuana, Mexico and secondary coverage as far as Bakersfield and northwestern Mexico, and at times can be heard some distance into Nevada and Arizona.
 At night, it can be heard across much of the western half of North America.

 KFI and KNX (AM 1070 and 97.1 FM) serve as the primary entry points for the Southern California Emergency Alert System, which are responsible for activation of the EAS when hazardous weather alerts, disaster area declarations, and child abductions are issued.

-KFI is licensed by the U.S. Federal Communications Commission to broadcast in the HD (hybrid) formatl; however, it was reported that KFI turned off its HD signal as of August 12, 2015.
+KFI is licensed by the U.S. Federal Communications Commission to broadcast in the HD (hybrid) format; however, it was reported that KFI turned off its HD signal as of August 12, 2015.
 Like other stations owned by iHeartMedia, KFI uses iHeartRadio to stream its webcast.

 Programming

-KFI airs a talk radio format, with mostly local hosts and frequent news and traffic updates.
-One nationally syndicated show is heard overnight, Coast to Coast AM with George Noory.
-KFI also supplies some weekend shows for national syndication.
+KFI is one of two iHeartMedia stations in Los Angeles which carry a talk radio format.
+KFI features mostly local hosts while KEIB (1150 AM) has a schedule of nationally syndicated talk shows.
+Morning drive time on KFI has been hosted by Bill Handel since 1993.
+He is followed by Gary Hoffmann and Shannon Farren in middays, John and Ken in early afternoons, Tim Conway, Jr. (the son of comedian Tim Conway) in late afternoons and Mo' Kelly in the evening.
+One syndicated show is heard overnight, Coast to Coast AM with George Noory.
 Two Los Angeles TV stations do live segments with cameras in KFI's studios: KTTV (Bill Handel) and KTLA (John and Ken).

+Weekends feature specialty shows, some of which are nationally syndicated from KFI: Handel on the Law with Bill Handel, Rich DeMuro on Tech and The Jesus Christ Show with Neil Saavedra.
+Other weekend shows focus on money, psychology, food, home repair and unsolved crimes.
+KFI has news and traffic updates every 15 minutes and is an affiliate of ABC News Radio.